ittekiou/EgQE/docs/articles/SAW-AR-0_Gravity-Is-Not-a-Force.md

 ## Abstract

 Gravity, attraction, free fall, zero-gravity, and centrifugal effects are conventionally treated as distinct forces or dynamical phenomena.
-This paper proposes a unified reclassification based not on forces, but on the relational lag between observer updates (S′) and object responses (O′).
+This paper proposes a unified reclassification based not on forces, but on the relational lag between observer updates $S′$ and object responses $O′$.

 We adopt many-body non-locality as the ontological default of physical reality, and reinterpret one-body and two-body systems as exceptional localizations within this ground.
 In this framework, gravity is not an interaction acting on bodies, but a lag-sedimented environmental condition characterized by **S (the Earth) ≪ O′**.